dbstein/fast_interp/README.md

 # fast_interp: numba accelerated interpolation on regular grids in 1, 2, and 3 dimensions

 This code provides a nearly drop-in replacement for the scipy interpolation functions for *regular* arrays that is significantly faster.
+Like the scipy.interpolate functions, this function is **asmptotically accurate up to the boundary**.
 Interpolation in 1D is done by evaluating local Taylor expansions to the required order; derivatives are estimated using finite differences.
 Some rearrangment of terms and order of evaluation makes the code surprisingly stable.
 Usage is as follows:

 ```python
 from fast_interp import interp1d